LukasKriesch/BE_patents/README.md

   `technical_validation.py`: Includes the code for comparing different pretrained SBERT models and evaluating them against keyword-based approaches for identifying bioeconomy-related inventions.
 This also includes code for a stratified validation of the classification results by CPC section.

 The data folder contains the training data used in `train_pat.py`.
-The validation folder contains the data used for the stratified validation of the classification results by CPC section.
+The validation folder in the data folder contains the data used for the stratified validation of the classification results by CPC section.